califano-lab/ARACNe3/README.md

 4. Control for the Family Wise Error Rate (FWER) instead of the FDR during the first pruning step (`--FWER`).
 If chosen, `--alpha` will be chosen as the FWER control parameter.

 ### Output of ARACNe3
-`ARACNe3` will output a file for each subnetwork (`-x`) requested with the name "`output_subnet#.txt`Q in a directory path provided by the user.
+`ARACNe3` will output a file for each subnetwork (`-x`) requested with the name "`output_subnet#.txt`" in a directory path provided by the user.
 Each file shows every significant interaction in three columns:
 1. The regulator.
 2. The target.
 3. The MI (Mutual Information) of the pair.